segf00lt/mc/README.md

 # mc

 `mc` is a command line tool inspired by the Unix tools `expr` and `bc`.
-When finished, it'll be able to do relational, scientific and binary calculations.
+When finished, it'll be able to do logical operations, comparisons and scientific or binary calculations.

 ## TODO

-- Add relational operations to `mc`
+- Output in binary, hex and octal
 - Improve error reports from parser